lenincompres/DOM.create/README.md

 fieldEnabled.addListener(value => alert('The listener was updated to: ' + value));
 ```

-## Update Properties with DOM.create
+## Update Element Properties with .create

-DOM.create allows you to create or modify attributes, styles, event handlers, and content of your elements with just one method and call.
+The **create** method allows you to modify attributes, styles, event handlers, and content of your elements with just one method and call.

 ```javascript
 myElement.create({